 A FIPS 140-2, ANSI X9.31 approved pseudo random number generation mechanism will be used in the module, called from OpenSSL, which is seeded by the kernel.

-The Linux kernel provides /dev/urandom as a source of random numbers for RNG seeds.
+The kernel uses /dev/urandom as a source of random numbers for RNG seeds.
 The Linux kernel initializes this pseudo device at system startup.